-- R.6 This landscape differs from others in that the main stimulus of change has been natural rather than human in origin.
-The soft chalk cliffs forming the coastline have been subject in the past to erosion from natural forces, especially the sea. - R.7 The shoreline retains little evidence for human exploitation, other than at harbours where coastal erosion defences and anti-invasion defences are features.
+- R.6 This landscape differs from others in that stimulus large force of change has been natural in many cases rather than human in origin.
+The soft chalk cliffs forming the coastline have been subject in the past to erosion from natural forces, especially the sea.
+Although there are sections along the coastline which are today largely controlled by man made sea defences. - R.7 The shoreline retains little evidence for human exploitation, other than at harbours where coastal erosion defences and anti-invasion defences are features.
 Lighthouses and shipwrecks are also features of the shoreline.